Coffee - the best of Saigon's cafes - review by Rusty Compass

 The Old Compass Cafe

 The Old Compass is Rusty Compass’s little hidden home in Saigon.
 Our coffee gets plenty of compliments - as does our breakfast.
-We do everything from espressos and flat whites to Vietnamese cafe sua da.
+We do everything from espressos and flat whites to Vietnamese cafe sua da and phin coffee.
 The Old Compass is upstairs in a classic 1960s apartment down an alley off Pasteur St right in the heart of the city.
 It takes some effort to find us.
 But it's worth it.
 Come by and say hi.

 3rd Floor 63/11 Pasteur St, District 1 Ho Chi Minh City - down the alley right by Liberty Citypoint Hotel